 Folder: Area in your account where certain types of conversations are organized.
-Your account folders are: Inbox, Drafts, Starred, Sent, Resolved, Spam, and Trash.
+Your account folders are: Inbox, Drafts, Starred, Sent, Archived, Spam, and Trash.
 You can also access an All Folders view

 Mailbox: Each mailbox in your Outpost account represents a unique email address.
 The mailbox contains all conversations sent to (and from) that address.